cosmos/ibc/spec/client/ics-007-tendermint-client/README.md

 function verifyHeader(header: Header) => bool {
     clientState = get("clients/{header.identifier}/clientState")
-    // trusting period must have not yet passed if clientState.latestTimestamp + clientState.trustingPeriod > currentTimestamp() {
+    // trusting period must have not yet passed if currentTimestamp() >= clientState.latestTimestamp + clientState.trustingPeriod {
       return false
     }
-    // header timestamp must be less than or equal to the trusting period in the future.
-This should be resolved with an intermediate header. if clientState.latestTimeStamp + clientState.trustingPeriod > header.timestamp {
+    // header timestamp must be less than the trusting period in the future.
+This should be resolved with an intermediate header. if header.timestamp >= clientState.latestTimeStamp + clientState.trustingPeriod {
       return false
     }
     // trusted height revision must be the same as header revision